 Studying towards a postgraduate qualification

-To get onto the EA's structured three to four-year Engineering Graduate Programme, you'll need a Masters in civil engineering.
-Graduate engineers will develop relevant skills and capabilities in many areas, including project management, asset management, planning, design and site supervision.
-Follow this path and the training programme can lead to chartered engineer status.
+To get onto the EA's structured Engineering Graduate Programme, completed over the course of three to four years, you'll need a Masters in civil, electrical or mechanical engineering.
+On the programme you'll develop relevant skills and capabilities in many areas, including project management, asset management, planning, design and site supervision.
+Following this path can lead to chartered engineer status.

 Alternatively, the MSc Hydrology and Water Management at Newcastle University contains a strong FRM component, which can be selected as a specialist pathway, with the programme informed by scientific and mathematical understanding of the processes of rainfall, rivers, coasts and catchments.